lemonpole/fabioschicken/README.md

 [^2]: Can also use the awe-cli to create the task definitions

 ### Amazon EBS Volume

 EBS Volume created to store and persist the database used by the mysql container.
-If (and when) clusters or instances or deleted we don’t want to lose the data!
+If (and when) clusters or instances are deleted we don’t want to lose the data!

-Note that the volume must be in the same location (us-east-1) as the instance.
+Note that the volume must be in the same location (`us-east-1`) as the instance.

 ### CodeDeploy

 Description coming soon

 ### Docker Hub